kevindoubleu/COMPFEST-Hospital/docs/log.md

 - ajax for admin kicking patients from appointments

 july 11
-- appointments can have pictures
+- appointments can have images
+- admin can add images on appointment creation
+- admin can view appointment images

 planned features
-- ajax for admin appointment update, delete
+- admin crud appointment images
-- ajax for admin editing patient data
+- comments for each appointment (?)
+- create new role under admin: moderator, for each appointment
 - appointment pics are showed in patient's appointment listing
 - admins can assign patients to appointments
 - admins can cancel patient's appointment from `/administration/patients`